jmbosnich/jmbosnich.github.io/content/pages/other_interests.md

 ![](/images/mountains.jpg)
-Sunrise over the Twin Sisters on the Longs Peak trail
+Sunrise over the Twin Sisters Peaks on the Longs Peak trail